Brenda Marin, MBA, MSMOB

 Dr. Andrew Marin has twenty years of highly specialized expertise in both the public and private sectors bridging the theory and practice of conflict analysis and resolution; bilateral and multilateral negotiations; targeted training and programming; and the processes driving institutional and social change within corporate, political, and interreligious contexts.
 His portfolio includes stabilizing team dynamics and advancing peak performance in venture-backed startups and Fortune 100 multinationals, to being tapped by the multi-government/military Coalition against ISIS to lead the first sanctioned team of conflict researchers and negotiators into ISIS-controlled Iraq–where the United Nations Security Council and International Criminal Court is currently using his work to prosecute captured ISIS leadership and fighters.
 Additionally, Andrew has developed proprietary analytics that have been utilized to assess and bring to resolution a wide-range of cross-sector problems, disputes, and organizational bottlenecks in over forty countries.
 With a track record of delivering high-impact solutions in the most demanding situations, the BBC has called Andrew “a hopeful model for the future.”
 He is an award-winning author of three books and sixteen articles, an affiliate researcher at the University of St. Andrews, and has been a guest lecturer and visiting faculty at over thirty-five universities around the world.
 Previously he led a Chicago-based nonprofit on bridging opposing worldviews and was a high-level advisor and project-lead on conflict resolution and social change for the Obama White House and United Nations.
 Andrew has a BA in Applied Psychology (Human Development), an MA in Urban Studies (Social Change), and a PhD in Contextual Studies (Traumatic Memories, Reconciliation, and Religion).
-He leads Venture Resolution’s global team and offerings, splitting his time between the US and UK offices.

 Peter is one of America’s foremost strategy, systems, and intelligence experts over the past four decades.
 After graduating from Covenant College and then serving twenty years in the US Army, he led the country’s next generation of commissioned officers into the coming global technology boom as a Professor of Computer Science and Systems Engineering at the United States Military Academy, West Point.
 Peter’s tenure at West Point ended upon his appointment to the Joint Chiefs of Staff’s General’s team at the Pentagon, working successively with General Powell then SecDef Cheney in the Defense Modeling and Simulation Office.
 Retiring from the Army in 1997 as a Lieutenant Colonel, he left the Pentagon for the National Security Agency (NSA) as a lead consultant developing the next-generation signals intelligence systems (SIGNIT)–which allowed for novel cross-function, multi-attribute large data analytics.
 After 9/11, Peter was tasked to lead the cross-Intelligence team to create the Directorate of Intelligence (now called Office of the Director of National Intelligence)–which, for the first time, integrated intelligence systems across four security levels to provide secure access to data previously unavailable across Agencies.
 In this capacity Peter delivered reports directly to President George W. Bush.
 He then joined the NSA full-time, advising Director Hayden and working on several special purpose, high-performance computing systems supporting key missions requirements and crafting their multi-dimensional integration and risk-reduction strategies.
 Peter left the Agency in 2013, and today, leads Venture Resolution’s global strategy.